Getting Started with the Faculty Publishing Service

 Receiving the Completed Project

-Once our team of students and editing professionals has reviewed your manuscript, we will send you an email with the completed file attached.
-In addition to any edits, the file may contain comments with suggestions or concerns.
+Once our team has finished the project, we will send you an email with the completed file attached.
+Files that we’ve edited will show our revision in track changes.
+The files may also contain comments with suggestions.

 Ultimately, the finished work is the responsibility of the author.